sacherjj/client-py/README.md

 1. Create an account using [CasperLabs Explorer](https://clarity.casperlabs.io/#/) and transfer (free) tokens to the account from the faucet.

-   An account address is a public key in hex format such as:
+   An account address is a hash of public key in hex format such as:
    ```
    f2cbd19d054bd2b2c06ea26714275271663a5e4503d5d059de159c3b60d81ab7
    ```